Florida Virtual School (FLVS)

 - Are students expected to sign into class everyday?

-Students are allowed to work at their own pace and on days and at times that work for them, but they are expected to submit work regularly (usually 3-5 assignments a week).
-Additionally, parents are required to connect with their children's teachers (via phone or email) at least once per month.
+Not necessarily.
+Students are allowed to work at their own pace and on days and at times that work for them, but they are expected to submit work on a consistent and weekly basis (usually 3-5 assignments a week) unless a pace has been discussed with the FLVS instructor.

 - How long do courses take to complete?